How To Write Therapy Progress Notes Like a Pro with These 5 Tips From a Psychologist

 Lesson #4: Use and Customize Therapy Progress Notes Templates

-If anyone’s struggling with their progress notes, I almost always recommend using a template.
-They not only make it easier and less time consuming to write notes — they help with making them more specific and effective too.
+If you're struggling with their progress notes, I almost always recommend using templates.
+They make it easier and less time consuming to write notes.
+They also help with making them more specific and effective too.

-If you want to start off more simply, you can work with a data, assessment, and plan (DAP) template which covers most clinical bases and can help you fine-tune your notes.
+If you want to start off more simply, you can work with a data, assessment, and plan (DAP) template.
+These cover most clinical bases and can help you fine-tune your notes.

-To make things even easier, our team at Clarity Cooperative spent the last few years developing a Therapy Notes Generator tool.
+To make things even easier, use a note generator tool.
+Our team at Clarity Cooperative spent the last few years developing our Therapy Notes Generator.
 The best part of it is that you can customize and arrange elements and sections in the order you like.
 If you set it up once, it’ll stay that way for your next use.

 Lesson #5: Write and Review

-Even with a therapy progress notes template, one could continue to have concerns about whether to include certain details or not.
+Even with a therapy progress notes template, you could worry about whether to include certain details.
 The two biggest roadblocks of fear and perfectionism can still get in the way.

-For this, there’s one effective (okay, maybe a little cliche) solution.
+For this, there’s one effective (okay, a little cliche) solution.

 Like Nike is always saying – Just do it.